Bounds for Rankin--Selberg integrals and quantum unique ergodicity for powerful levels: Local calculations

-We normalize the Haar measures exactly as in~\cite[Sec.
-3.1]{michel-2009}.
-More precisely, the additive Haar measure $dx$ on $F$ assigns volume 1 to $\OF$.
-The multiplicative Haar measure $d^\times x$ on $F^\times$ assigns volume 1 to $\OF^\times$.
-The measure on $F$ transports to a measure on the group The measure on $F^\times$ transports to measures on the groups Note that each of $N(\OF), A(\OF)$ and $Z(\OF)$ has volume 1.
-We define a left Haar measure $d_Lb$ on the Borel subgroup via
+We normalize Haar measures as in~\cite[Section 3.1]{michel-2009}: The measure $dx$ on the additive group $F$ assigns volume 1 to $\OF$, and transports to a measure on $N$.
+The measure $d^\times y$ on the multiplicative group $F^\times$ assigns volume 1 to $\OF^\times$, and transports to measures on $A$ and $Z$.
+We obtain a left Haar measure $d_Lb$ on $B$ via